-- 3.83 The Checklist can be completed by a variety of health and social care practitioners, who have been trained in its use.
-This could include, for example: registered nurses employed by the NHS, GPs, other clinicians or LA staff such as social workers, care managers or social care assistants. - 3.84 Care homes should contact the relevant CHC team to arrange for a Checklist to be completed for their residents.
-However, where an LHB has an agreed protocol in place with a care home then other arrangements for completion of checklists may apply.
+- 3.46 The Checklist must be completed by at least 2 practitioners, including a representative of the LA.
+It can be completed by a variety of health and social care practitioners, who have been trained in its use.
+This could include, for example: registered nurses employed by the NHS, GPs, other clinicians or LA staff such as social workers, care managers or social care assistants. - 3.47 Care homes should contact the relevant CHC team to arrange for a Checklist to be completed for their residents.